Christmas Bird Count

 What's the Purpose of the Counts?

-• Count data has contributed to several recent and impactful reports on bird decline in North America, highlighting the many threats birds face and providing impetus for bird-friendly policies across the country to protect birds.
+• Count data has contributed to major reports on North American bird decline, highlighting threats and driving bird-friendly policies nationwide.

-• The Christmas Bird Count also plays a crucial role in contributing data to Audubon’s Bird Migration Explorer, an interactive platform that allows users to track and explore the migratory journeys of over 450 bird species, highlighting the challenges they face along the way.
+• The Count feeds Audubon's Bird Migration Explorer, an interactive platform tracking the migratory journeys of over 450 species and the challenges they face.

 Read more about the history of the Audubon Christmas Bird Count, and see compiled nationwide data, on the National Audubon website.